-The U.S. Commercial Service is the trade promotion unit of the International Trade Administration.
+The U.S. Commercial Service, part of the Global Markets bureau, is the trade promotion unit of the International Trade Administration.
 The U.S. Commercial Service is a global network of 1,800 trade professionals located in more than 250 cities worldwide, dedicated to assisting U.S. exporters and supporting U.S. business interests abroad.
 In the United States, the U.S. Commercial Service operates an extensive network of Export Assistance Centers that offer companies easy access and efficient response to exporting and international trade inquiries.
 Overseas, the Commercial Service is present in nearly 80 countries, representing more than 95 percent of the world market for U.S. exports.

 The U.S. Commercial Service in Argentina (CSA) is co-located with the U.S. Embassy in Argentina.
 Our mission is to create jobs in the United States by advancing commercial opportunities in Argentina and strategically assisting firms export U.S. products and services.
 CSA has developed many services designed specifically to assist companies such as yours do business in Argentina.